Clever Laziness

 CLI

 I started finding Rust alternatives to some of the default CLI tooling for greater security (debatable) and an overall nicer UX.
-So mostly aesthetics.
-But also, the cargo experience is superior to any other package manager.
+Also, the cargo experience is superior to any other package manager.

 • starship - I love cool prompts.
-This one is robust and highly customizable.
-Again, via a single TOML file.
+This one is robust and highly customizable via a single TOML file.

 • zellij - Tmux is great and all.
 But I came across this on Twitter and found it faster.
 You can write your plugins, define them via a YAML config file, and what got me is the ability to define layout configurations via various YAML files, which are then called via flags.